 - Maintaining the structural integrity of your gut barrier

-The foundation of your microbiome is also influenced by the way you come into the world.
+The foundation of your microbiome is also influenced by how you come into the world.
 Vaginal deliveries expose you to a much more diverse array of flora from your mother as you move down the birth canal versus a c-section delivery in a sterile environment.

-This is fantastic news because it means you can help your microbiome thrive with healthy diet and lifestyle choices.
+This is fantastic news because you can help your microbiome thrive with a healthy diet and lifestyle choices.

-Since your gut bugs appear to be involved in all aspects of health, it’s not hard to see a connection with weight.
+Since gut bacteria appear to be involved in all aspects of health, it’s not hard to see a connection with weight.
 While animal studies don’t always translate to human studies, a study on mice displays a fascinating relationship between gut health and weight loss.